 University was a very rude shock.
 Without any support or guidance from the university, I struggled on unmotivated and quite depressed.
-In four years I went from being the highest graded student at school to receiving the worst grade possible with a BSc Science (Ordinary Class)rather than a BSc Physics Honours 1st, Upper 2nd, Lower 2nd or 3rd Class".
+In four years I went from being the highest-graded student at school to receiving the worst grade possible with a BSc Science (Ordinary Class)rather than a BSc Physics Honours 1st, Upper 2nd, Lower 2nd or 3rd Class".
 I recovered from the career damage over the next decade, I think the psychological repair is still ongoing!
 Read more on my experience and view of higher education here.

 With my poor degree, I was out of work for nearly a year, then I took a COBOL programming course.
-I received a distinction, and felt more confident -programming was easy and really rewarding.
+I received a distinction, and felt more confident -programming was easy and rewarding.

 I soon found a position as a programmer at a pension company.
 It was fantastic at first, new people, new tasks, fast development and salary checks were great.
 Problems were soon to emerge though as my easy boredom and drive for novelty were hard to fight.
 I remained there for five years, in which I moved from programming to systems analysis, to mainframe systems management.
 Pensions had nothing more to offer me so I left to join IBM.

-I was uneasy about joining such a large corporationI hated the enormous car parks that reduced you to a number" but it offered a chance to recover from my degree and to develop my business skills and opportunities.
-I started in a technical role but was soon asking to move into marketing, and then into sales.
-Seven year later I left, IBM had nothing more to offer me.
-I then had two very successful years in an IBM partner, selling integration consultancy, but continued to be behind in paperwork and business processes.
+I was uneasy about joining such a large corporation I hated the enormous car parks that reduced you to a number" but it offered a chance to recover from my degree and to develop my business skills and opportunities.
+I started in a technical role but was soon asked to move into marketing, and then into sales.
+Seven years later I left, IBM had nothing more to offer me.
+I then had two very successful years as an IBM partner, selling integration consultancy, but continued to be behind in paperwork and business processes.

-Next I persuaded the CEO of a Boston, USA integration consultancy, to take me on to establish and run a new European outpost bringing with me three colleagues to help.
+Next, I persuaded the CEO of a Boston, USA integration consultancy, to take me on to establish and run a new European outpost bringing with me three colleagues to help.
 We grew over two years, to around 20 employees, but the dot.com bubble had burst and the company soon folded.
-After another few years as European VP at another US software company, I had had enough of working for American CEOs, so when a business partner suggested setting up our own business, I leapt at it.
+After another few years as European VP at another US software company, I'd had enough of working for American CEOs, so when a business partner suggested setting up our own business, I leapt at it.

-Within a couple of months our JAVA integration and consultancy company was trading.
+Within a couple of months, our JAVA integration and consultancy company was trading.
 We were a good team.
 I was more presentations, ideas and solutions, he was more sales management, back-office and relationships.
 I loved working independently of authorities and the ease of taking an idea so quickly to completion.

 I knew I was different, yet the specialists seemed oblivious.
 I was clearly born this way.
 My issues did not come from past trauma or how I was parented.
-I was me and I’ve always been this way, different to other people.
-I searched Google occasionally for an answer, with terms like low dopamine, poor memory, bored, novelty loving, shaky hands and intuitive.
+I was 'me' and I’ve always been this way, different to other people.
+I searched Google occasionally for an answer, with terms like low dopamine, poor memory, bored, novelty-loving, shaky hands and intuitive.

 Desperately fed up at my consultancy business, I decided that ADHD coach training would help me personally and offer me a new career path.
-Within only months of my ADHD diagnosis, I was training to be an ADHD coach and had sold my half of the business to my relieved business partner – to end my twenty year computing-industry career.
+Within only months of my ADHD diagnosis, I was training to be an ADHD coach and had sold my half of the business to my relieved business partner – to end my twenty-year computing-industry career.
 Within a year I was nearly trained as an ADHD Coach and had started coaching.
 I was divorced and living in a new apartment, co-parenting my daughter and my new life started.